Writing Support

 • Writing about Research for non-Academic Audiences (panelists are graduate students involved in popular communication and outreach)

-Dissertation Working Groups (DWG): a group of up to 12 doctoral candidates who meet biweekly to workshop drafts of dissertations-in-progress.
+Dissertation Working Groups (DWG): a group of 9 doctoral candidates who meet biweekly for a whole term to workshop drafts of dissertations-in-progress.
+These run during the fall term and the winter term.
 Meetings also include occasional writing exercises and brief lessons on writing.
 To join my Humanities DWGs or my Social Science DWG, first read up on the groups here.

 Dissertation & Article Working Groups (DAWG): A variation on the DWG designed for more concentrated writing schedules.
-Unlike DWGs, which run biweekly throughout the year, DAWGs meet weekly for 5-6 weeks.
-I piloted this format in late 2020 with seven life science PhDs; I have run six DAWGs to date.
-The next one will run in March/April 2022.
+Unlike DWGs, which run biweekly throughout the year, DAWGs meet weekly for 6 weeks.
+They tend to run in the Fall or Winter term.
 Read more about DAWGs here.

 Postdoctoral Proposal Working Groups (PPWG): A variation of the above designed specifically for workshopping research proposals for postdoctoral applications in Humanities & Social Science fields (e.g. SSHRC, Banting, Killam, etc).
-These groups run annually in May/June, meeting weekly for 3-4 weeks.
-Enrollment for the Spring 2022 PPWGs is full.
-Interested applicants can sign up instead for one of my four two-session Modules on Writing Postdoctoral Research Proposals by click here.
+These groups run annually in May, meeting weekly for 4 weeks.
+Read more here: https://danielaurelianonewman.net/1852-2/.

 Peer-review Sessions: these events allow students to get feedback on pre-circulated drafts of their writing, usually in groups of three.
 These sessions are often run as a follow-up to a more instructional clinic, most often in the context of grant proposals (e.g. SSHRC or NSERC).
 Some recent peer-review sessions include